 Targeted at youth aged 18-25, participants get to take up a project offered by NParks, for a duration of three to six months, to solve real world problems in research, outreach, biodiversity conservation, or horticulture and landscape design.
 Some examples include:

-The first round of the programme will start by January 2021.
+The first round of the programme has started in January 2021.

 - Assist in a species recovery action plan